StarGate01/vocore2-breakout/README.md

 The vendor's JTAG how-to uses `WDT_RST_N` as "TRST" in their OpenOCD `sysfsgpio` config.
 This works because their setup is one VoCore2 bit-banging GPIOs to debug another - the host just needs two GPIO outputs to toggle, and driving `WDT_RST_N` low from an external GPIO triggers a full chip reset which also resets the JTAG TAP.
 OpenOCD's `sysfsgpio` driver doesn't care what hardware the signal is physically connected to; it just toggles the GPIO.

-A J-Link is different.
-It is a hardware probe that follows the ARM Cortex debug connector spec strictly: pin 9 (`nTRST`) is driven by J-Link silicon to reset **only the JTAG TAP**, and the probe asserts and de-asserts it independently during normal debug sessions.
+The J-Link is a hardware probe that follows the ARM Cortex debug connector spec strictly: pin 9 (`nTRST`) is driven by J-Link silicon to reset *only the JTAG TAP*, and the probe asserts and de-asserts it independently during normal debug sessions.
 If pin 9 connects to `WDT_RST_N`, every `nTRST` assertion by the J-Link triggers a full watchdog system reset, killing the debug session. `WDT_RST_N` is also a chip *output* when the watchdog fires, so the J-Link driving it creates a bus conflict. `JTRST_N` (`GPIO39`) resets only the TAP and has no output driver conflict.

 ### Pull-up resistors